TheImagingSource/tiscamera/doc/pages/scripts.rst

 It allows for the installation of compilation and/or runtime dependencies.
 These can be selected with --compilation and --runtime.

+Additionally the argument --yes can be given to suppress the confirmation prompt of apt-get.

 Since the usage of installed packages by other software can not be tracked an uninstall option is not available.

 To install all dependencies call